Basics of Algorithmic Trading: How to start Algo Trading

 The first step to any kind of trading is to understand the market.
-Before you jump into Algo trading, get an in-depth understanding of the instrument or market you can trade-in so that you can come up with a hypothesis to base your trades on.
+Before you jump into Algo trading, get an in-depth understanding of the instrument or market you can trade-in using a stock trading app. so that you can come up with a hypothesis to base your trades on.

 2. Learn to Code

 If you don’t know how to code, you can pick up some coding languages such as Python and create an algorithm that works for you or get it coded by experts.

 Before you go live with your algorithm, you must test it out first.
 Get good quality historical data from reputed sources and back-test your strategy.
 You can also use third-party back-testing software to confirm whether your algorithms work.
 Depending on whether or not they work, you can tweak your code.

 4. Choose the Right Platform

 As important as your code is, it is also essential that you choose the right broker and platform to execute your trades.
 Pick a broker who supports your algorithm and provides various tools you can use to optimise your trading strategy.

 Once you are confident with your algorithm, the next step is to take it to live!
 Monitor its functioning in the market and keep an eye on how it works in the real world.
 Sometimes, your algorithm doesn’t work the way you want it to.
 You may then have to re-do it from scratch or tweak as per your requirement.